-And given that it lowers blood sugar levels, it should be used with caution if you are taking diabetes medication or other supplements that lower blood sugar levels.
+Given its effect on blood sugar, fenugreek should be used with caution if you’re taking diabetes medication or other supplements that lower blood sugar levels.

-It’s always a good idea to check with a medical practitioner before starting a new supplement.
+It’s always a good idea to check with a medical professional before starting a new supplement.
 Most importantly, ensure that you’re taking a safe dose.

-Bottom Line: In humans, some mild side effects may occur, although fenugreek appears relatively safe at the correct dosage.
+In humans, fenugreek may cause mild side effects, although it appears relatively safe at the correct dosage.

-Based on the available evidence, fenugreek has benefits for lowering blood sugar levels, boosting testosterone and increasing milk production in breastfeeding mothers.
+Based on the available evidence, fenugreek has benefits for lowering blood sugar levels, boosting testosterone, and increasing milk production in people who are breastfeeding.

-Fenugreek may also benefit cholesterol levels, lower inflammation and help with appetite control, but more research is needed in these areas.
+Fenugreek may also reduce cholesterol levels, lower inflammation, and help with appetite control, but more research is needed in these areas.